 Every program step takes time to complete and adds up.
 I mentally and physically checked every single day to ensure I did all the mental toughness challenge steps and double-checked at night before bed.
 I embraced the fitness program as a physical, life, and mental challenge.

 The 75 Hard Challenge is not just about the six rules and results; it’s about whole life and self-improvement.
 If you are going to do the program, embrace it as a journey for self-improvement with zero compromises.

 When looking for a program in late October of 2021, I thought about a “fitness” or “workout” plan.

-Since the 75 Hard program has two 45 minute workouts per day, this part of the fitness plan drew my attention and, ultimately, why I chose to do the 75 Hard challenge.
+Since the 75 Hard program has a rule. to complete two 45 minute workouts per day, this part of the fitness plan drew my attention and, ultimately, why I chose to do the 75 Hard program.